-Sekela Xabiso was appointed by Transnet after the chief audit executive at TNPA received a letter from Woodhead Bigby Attorneys raising several allegations about challenging the lawfulness of the concession granted to Sunrise.
-The attorneys also raised challenges that Sunrise’s competitors Avedia were having with connecting to Sunrise’s open-use-pipeline.
+Sekela Xabiso was appointed by Transnet after Avedia Energy, a competitor to Sunrise, wrote to the office of the chief audit executive and challenged the lawfulness of the concession granted to Sunrise.
+It also raised problems it was having with connecting to the open-use pipeline.

 The forensic report says the TNPA could be liable for at least R1-billion in damages — the cost of the development, which had increased from R600-million to R1-billion.

 The state-owned Industrial Development Corporation approved a R709-million loan for the terminal and Sunrise raised a R150-million loan from the Public Investment Corporation (PIC), which manages state employee pensions.

 Early on in the bidding process, after the TNPA had issued a request for proposals to build the LPG terminal, one of the stipulations was that the facility had to be built on land owned by the authority.